 What is one of the number one growth area in the decorated apparel industry?
 Performance and Athleisure wear.
 The good news is that your shop can benefit directly from this boom by decorating on these trendier tech apparel blanks.
 Maybe you already are, and that’s great.
-There is better margin in them too; as they prove to be more difficult for some lesser educated or experienced shops to handle.
+There is a better margin in them too; as they prove to be more difficult for some lesser educated or experienced shops to handle.
 I’ve talked to plenty of new customers over the years that left their previous decorator because the white ink turned pink on some red polyesters shirts (see the picture above – does this look like your handiwork?), and the printer didn’t take responsibility for the challenge.

-In their clumsiness is opportunity.
+In their clumsiness is an opportunity.

 However, it’s really not that difficult to get your shop dialed in to print this stuff if you have the right mindset and attention to detail.
 Below are a few things to consider when printing on polyester performance apparel.

 First, let’s take a look at the fabric of these shirts.
 Polyester performance fabrics are synthetic.
-They feel and print differently than a cotton or even a 50/50 shirt.
+They feel and print differently than cotton or even a 50/50 shirt.
 A good bit of the time they are just 100% polyester, but sometimes there is another percentage of a stretchable thread woven into the garment to give it some added elasticity.
-These garments are made for active people doing things, and are being sold for their moisture-wicking properties.
+These garments are made for active people doing things and are being sold for their moisture-wicking properties.
 Garments are usually very lightweight, slinky, and if you have ever tried to fold a stack of these…hard to deal with sometimes.
 (Mine always look like my kid did the laundry.)
 But at the end of the day, they are just shirts.
 You just need to dive deep into the proper technique in how to print them.

 What Sticks Out

 So what’s the biggest issue with printing on polyester performance apparel?
 Dye migration by a mile.
-This is when the dye of the fabric leaches up through the lighter printed inks in the design, causing a unwanted color shift.
+This is when the dye of the fabric leaches up through the lighter printed inks in the design, causing an unwanted color shift.
 It sucks.
-Mainly because this doesn’t happen in front of you, but quite often in the box while it’s on it’s way to the customer.
+Mainly because this doesn’t happen in front of you, but quite often in the box, while it’s on it’s way to the customer.
 It’s a time bomb.
 You think your print looks great.
 They think it’s a disaster.
 Get ready for some yelling, followed by some major butt kissing.

 It doesn’t have to be this way though.
 Here’s the secret to your success in three easy steps: